gamesbook/protograf/docs/source/tetrominoes.rst

 Examples
 ========

-The examples below shows how letters are used create a Tetromino.
+The examples below shows how letters are used to create a Tetromino.

 Tetromino: Uppercase Letter